guenthertom/stata-crashcourse/_sources/units/unit09_output/README.md

 <span style="display:block; margin-top:0.5em;"></span>

-We will use **hs0** data from UCLA for the following exercises.
+We will use the publicly available **hs0** data from UCLA for the following exercises.

 <h5>Exercise 0 – Preparing your working environment</h5>

-- Setup a working directory.
+- Set up your working directory.
-- Create the following folders: log, output.
+- Create the following folders: *log*, *output*.
-- Open a new do-file and specify your paths.
+- Open a new do-file and specify your paths using `global` macros.

 <textarea id="ex0" rows="6"
   style="width:100%;